venkat-oss/helm-charts-datavisualization/README.md

 The repo is also browsable directly https://inseefrlab.github.io/helm-charts-datavisualization/index.yaml

 Contributions are welcome, feel free to open issues or submit pull requests :)

+This is to test the github action for helm release.